layka-pacheco-classes/quick-intro-do-git-github/README.md

 Example of a respository [with a Wiki](https://github.com/g-pacheco/PigeonBreedsGenomics/wiki).

-Example of a repository [without an Wiki](https://github.com/fgvieira/ngsDist).
+Example of a repository [without a Wiki](https://github.com/fgvieira/ngsDist).

 ### Most used commands: